ARadRareness/assistant-coder/README.md

 ## Features
 * Flask server that handles multiple conversations.
 * Simple gradio client for basic chatbot use.
-* Tkinter client (skeleton at the moment) for more advanced coding purposes.
+* PyQt6 client for more advanced coding purposes.

 ## How to install